AugusXJ/opencv3/README.md

 ## Introduction

-The exercise of Learning OpenCV3 Computer Vision with Python
+The exercise of *Learning OpenCV 3 Computer Vision with Python, Second Edition*

+### Book introduction

+This book is written by Joe Minichino and Joseph Howse and published in 2018.4

+Copyright © 2015 Packt Publishing.
+First published in the English language under the title "Learning OpenCV 3 Computer Vision with Python, Second Edition"

+Chinese simplified language edition published by China Machine Press.

+Copyright © 2016 by China Machine Press.

 ## Contents